KennethTrecy/KennethTrecy.github.io/README.md

 # Kenneth Trecy's Personal Website
 This is my personal website.

+Other programmers may fork it and customize the website's code according to their needs as it has been licensed under [MIT].
+The website complies with [semantic versioning specification].
+With that, other developers can know which code like components, APIs, or test utilities will be broken in the next release.

 ## Origin
 Some parts of the repository was based from [`docker_js-mocha-svelte-typescript-sass`] branch of [Web Template].